Fracture of the bat. The roar of the crowd. The smell of ballpark franks, and we’re not just talking about the Thomas variety.

 She has characters like Jim Bouton, the first female general manager in baseball (24) and the first Asian-American (22), the founder of Big League Chew, batboy Todd Field (screenwriter nominated by Oscar (In the Bedroom), and a football dog, the team’s antics were as fun as the game itself.

-And yet the team run from 1973-1977 was one of the best in the minor leagues.
-Bing’s goal was to restore the excitement and excitement of the minor league teams in the first half of the 20th century to integrate that version of baseball — out of love for the sport.
+Yet the team run from 1973-1977 was one of the best in the minor leagues.
+Bing’s goal was to restore the excitement of the minor league teams in the first half of the 20th century and integrate that version of baseball—out of love for the sport.

 As Bouton said of colleagues earning $400 a month, “Our motive was simple: revenge.
 We loved college bonus kids with mysterious cheeks run by Dodgers and Phillies.”
 It is a low-profile documentary, and Chapman and Maclain Way have given it the right book.